Mary Neely: Career

 Neely was cast in supporting roles in Sony's live-action/animated musical fantasy comedy film Lyle Lyle Crocodile and Netflix's romantic comedy film Happiness for Beginners, in 2022 and 2023 respectively.
-Neely was offered the role by showrunner Warren Leight, who had discovered Neely during the making of her COVID musical videos on Twitter.
+Neely was offered a guest star role in a 2022 Law & Order: Special Victims Unit episode by showrunner Warren Leight, who had discovered Neely during the making of her COVID musical videos on Twitter.